Francofonia: Cast

+Release

+It was screened in the main competition section of the 72nd Venice International Film Festival and in the Masters section of the 2015 Toronto International Film Festival.
+The film won the Mimmo Rotella Award at Venice.
+Variety defined it as a "dense, enriching meditation on the Louvre and specifically (but not exclusively) the museum’s status during WWII".

 Reception

 Critical response

 Francofonia has an approval rating of 87% on review aggregator website Rotten Tomatoes, based on 75 reviews, and an average rating of 6.90/10.
 The website's critical consensus states, "Francofonia may test the patience of the uninitiated, but viewers willing to delve into a beautifully filmed look at the intersection of art and war will be richly rewarded".
 It also has a score of 71 out of 100 on Metacritic, based on 25 critics, indicating "generally favorable reviews".